No3x/jrule-gradle-jar/README.md

 ## Dependencies

 Lombok is included in this sample.

+### Todo
 Add any dependency you might need like `guava` or `apache commons` in the `dependency` block in `build.gradle`.
+- [ ] check if this is sufficient to work.
+I'm afraid it does not work.